Frequently Asked Questions About Tramadol

-Is tramadol an opioid?
 So many people have been lead to believe that tramadol is not an opioid medication.
 In fact, tramadol is considered an opioid medication because it like morphine and hydrocodone bind to and activate the mu opioid receptor.
 This mechanism provides the pain relieving, the analgesic effect.
 And like all the other opioids, the regular use of tramadol can lead to physical dependency.
-Thus, when this exogenous source of opioids is withdrawn suddenly, a person can experience withdrawl symptoms.
+Thus, when this exogenous source of opioids is withdrawn suddenly, a person can experience withdrawal symptoms.
 If tramadol was not an opioid, then this would not happen.
 But it does because tramadol is an opioid.

 lead to believe that tramadol is not an opioid, then he/she may then also believe that this drug does not have a risk of leading to addiction or relapse.
 This false sense of security can be an addict's undoing.

 for treating pain that is not responding to over the counter medications.
 Of particular interest are the cases of nerve pain like Postherpatic Neuralgia (PHN) or Diabetic Peripheral Neuropathy.
 Tramadol works really well for nerve pain.
 Why?
 See the next question.

-Why is tramadol so unique?
 Tramadol is not only known to stimulate an opioid, analgesic effect, tramadol is also known to be a serotonin/norepinephrine reuptake inhibitor (an SNRI).
 Thus, tramadol has a weak anti-depressive effect.
 This mechanism of action is what enables this chemical to be effective against nerve pain.
 Many types of nerve pain respond to anti-depressants like Cymbalta and Elavil.

 Just recently an alternative to tramadol became available.
 This new drug is called Nucynta.
 Like tramadol, Nucynta has the both the opioid binding ability and the serotonin/norepinephrine reuptake inhibiting effect.
 With fewer side effects than tramadol, Nucynta is a great drug in the pain relief arsenal.